2alin/biomarkers-ui/README.md

 ## Description

+This project is a UI demo that shows my skills in the following technologies:
+- React v19
+- TypeScript
+- Tailwind CSS

-This project allows users to see their clinical results with the following features:
+The UI allows users to see clinical results with the following features:

 - Filter results by biomarker category.
 - Sort results by biomarker name and anomality variation, and by ascending and descending order.